Guitar Fingering Guide

 It's also possible to rely on open strings to play scales in open position.

-But please, be sure to train all your fingers: a weak pinky limits severely your ability to play interesting patterns.
+But please, be sure to train all your fingers: a weak pinky limits severely your ability to play interesting patterns (here's a detailed article on pinky training)

 Often, we tend to follow the path of least resistance and do only what is easy.
 I suggest forcing yourself to use always all your four fingers; with time and patience, you'll be amazed by your skills level.